Francisco Afan Delgado

-Francisco Afan Delgado (January 25, 1886 – October 27, 1964) was a Filipino diplomat who served as a Resident Commissioner from the Philippine Islands from 1935 to 1936.
+Francisco Afan Delgado (January 25, 1886 – October 27, 1964) was a Filipino politician and diplomat who served as a Resident Commissioner from the Philippine Islands from 1935 to 1936.

-Early life

-He was born in Bulacan Province, in then Captaincy General of the Philippines on January 25, 1886 to a Spanish-Filipino mestizo family.
-His parents were Nemesio Delgado and Manuela Afan.
-He was the cousins of Jose Maria Delgado and his son Antonio C. Delgado, Philippine Ambassadors to The Vatican, and a descendant of General Martin Delgado.

-Education

-He studied at San Juan de Letran, Ateneo de Manila, Colegio Filipino, Los Angeles (California) High School, and Compton (California) Union High School; Indiana University at Bloomington, LL.B., 1907 and Yale Law School, LL.M., 1909; was admitted to the bar in 1908 and commenced practice in Indianapolis, Indiana.

 Political career

-Delgado returned to the Philippine Islands in 1908 and was employed with the Philippine Government as a law clerk and later as chief of the law division of the executive bureau until 1913, when he returned to the private practice of law.
-He served in the Philippine National Guard in 1918 and a member of the National Council of Defense for the Philippines in 1918.
-He also served in the Philippine house of representatives 1931–1935 and was elected as a Nationalist a Resident Commissioner to the United States and served from January 3, 1935 until February 14, 1936, when a successor qualified in accordance with the new form of government of the Commonwealth of the Philippine Islands.
-He was appointed justice of the court of appeals February 1936 – 1937.
-He resumed the practice of law; delegate to the International Committee of Jurists at Washington, D.C., and to the United Nations Conference at San Francisco in April 1945 and a member of the Philippine War Damage Commission from June 4, 1946, to March 31, 1951.
-He became a member of the Philippine Senate from 1951 to 1957.
-And lastly, he became Ambassador to the United Nations, September 29, 1958 – January 1, 1962.
+Delgado returned to the Philippine Islands in 1908 and joined the Philippine Government as a law clerk.
+Later, he became the chief of the law division of the executive bureau, serving until 1913 when he resumed private law practice.
+In 1918, Delgado served in the Philippine National Guard and became a member of the National Council of Defense for the Philippines.
+From 1931 to 1935, he served in the Philippine House of Representatives for Bulacan's 1st district as a Nationalist.

+He was elected as a Resident Commissioner to the United States and served from January 3, 1935, until February 14, 1936, when a successor qualified under the new government of the Commonwealth of the Philippine Islands.
+Delgado was appointed as a justice of the court of appeals in February 1936, serving until 1937.
+He then resumed his law practice and became a delegate to the International Committee of Jurists in Washington, D.C., and to the United Nations Conference in San Francisco, California in April 1945.

+Delgado was a member of the Philippine War Damage Commission from June 4, 1946 to March 31, 1951.
+Subsequently, he served as a Senator from 1951 to 1957.
+Finally, Delgado held the position of Ambassador to the United Nations from September 29, 1958 to January 1, 1962.